AlGepe/OmniSnippets_JS/docs/generalTips/adminBB/collections.rst

 .. _collections:

 Collections
 =====================

 Collections help us **group calculators** that are closely **related thematically**.
 They don't need to be of the same category.
 We usually create collections for marketing purposes.

-A few of **other calculators from the same collection display below the calculator**.
+A few of the **other calculators from the same collection are displayed below the calculator**.
 If the calculator doesn't belong to any collection, you can see a set of calculators from the same (sub)category by default.

 .. _collectionsExample:
 .. figure:: collections_example.png